Fighting Irish Alumni

-This is a collection of stories and interviews by and of Fightin' Irish Alumni.
+This is a short collection of stories and interviews of Fighting Irish Alumni by Fighting Irish Alumni.

 Patrick Martin Dixon was born September 1, 1945 in Washington, D. C. at a time when the family resided nerby, temporarily.
 His initial grip on life was insecure but skillful surgery at Walter Reed Hospital saved him and he grew to be a man of tremendous strength.